Logic-Constrained Shortest Paths for Flight Planning: A Branch and Bound Algorithm for the lcsp

-The algorithm maintains an incumbent path $p^* \in P_{s,t}(\form)$ and, implicitly, a B\&B tree.
+\paragraph{Initialization} The algorithm maintains an incumbent path $p^* \in P_{s,t}(\form)$ and, implicitly, a \gls{bb} tree.
 Each node in the tree corresponds to an assignment $\trail$ of $\form$.
 A queue $Q$ stores the nodes that have not yet been processed.
-The root node of the B\&B tree corresponds to the empty assignment, which we denote by $\emptyset$.
-It is pushed to $Q$ in \Cref{algo:bb:emptyAssignment}.
+The root node of the \gls{bb} tree corresponds to the empty assignment, which we denote by $\emptyset$.
+It is pushed to $Q$ in \Cref{lcsp:algo:bb:emptyAssignment}.